-The maximum assistance amount provided by the City under the Subrecipient Repair Program is \$5,000 in the form of a grant per household for eligible repairs only.
-Non-profit partner(s) subscribed under the Subrecipient Repair Program must complete the repairs at no cost to the homeowner and must ensure repairs are not subject to any real property liens.
+The maximum assistance amount provided under the Minor Home Rehabilitation Program is \$4,999.99 per property.

+Non-profit partner(s) subscribed under the Minor Home Rehabilitation Program must complete the repairs at no cost to the homeowner and must ensure repairs are not subject to any real property liens.

-The administration of the Subrecipient Repair Program shall be performed by non-profit partners that are procured by the City and that have experience providing rehabilitation services and have committed to providing a 1:1 match to City program funds.
-The Subrecipient may receive reimbursement of allowable costs as direct delivery for the program in addition to the grants for the applicants, provided the Subrecipient follows the grant as provided by the City.
+The administration of the Minor Home Rehabilitation Program shall be performed by non-profit partners that are procured by the City and that have experience providing rehabilitation services and have committed to administering the program citywide, although specific geographies can be considered.
+The non-profit organization may receive reimbursement of allowable costs as direct delivery for the program in addition to the grants for the applicants, provided the non-profit organization follows the grant requirements as provided by the City.
 To ensure that the correct program has been selected for the applicant, referrals shall be provided by the City.
 City administration of the program includes eligibility referrals, application evaluation procedures, ongoing compliance, and other duties as established in the contract, the program guidelines, and the policies and procedures.
 The City at its sole discretion may inspect that the work was needed and completed, examine cost of repairs for reasonableness, review applicant eligibility and review for compliance with any other program guidelines.